The documentation you are viewing is for Dapr v1.15 which is an older version of Dapr. For up-to-date documentation, see the latest version.

 as a singleton, a scoped instance or as transient (meaning it’s recreated every time it’s injected), but also enables

-or other injected service in a way that’s impractical when
+registration to utilize values from an IConfiguration or other injected service in a way that’s impractical when

 creating the client from scratch in each of your classes.

-Avoid creating a DaprConversationClient
+Avoid creating a DaprConversationClient for each operation.

 Configuring DaprConversationClient via DaprConversationClientBuilder

-and cannot be changed after calling .Build()
+and cannot be changed after calling .Build().

 var daprConversationClient = new DaprConversationClientBuilder()